Are you Willing?

 Our text today instructs us how to walk in the freedom Jesus came to provide for us.
 We enter the freedom Jesus provides by repenting of our sin and believing the gospel (Mark 1:15).
 We walk in the freedom Jesus provides by denying ourselves, taking up our cross and following Him; by being willing to lose our life for His names' sake.

 We deny ourselves by committing ourselves to take His purposes as our purposes.
 All we are denying are our purposes that lead to destruction and emptiness.
 His purposes lead to restoration and fulfillment.
 We learn what His purposes are by learning the Word of God.
-We need to be daily reading His word.
+We need to be daily reading His word, not just this devotional.

 We take up our cross by being willing to die doing His will.
 We have His promise that if we are willing to die doing His will, then we will gain our life.
 We follow Jesus by imitating His life and obeying His commands by the power of the Holy Spirit, by faith in the Son of God.